ibm-cloud-docs/openshift/openshift_worker_add.md

     ```
     {: pre}

 4. Create a worker pool.
-The minimum number of worker nodes per zone is 2.
-Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
-If you provision a bare metal or dedicated VM worker pool, specify `--hardware dedicated`.
 For more options, see the [CLI documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_pool_create).
+   * The minimum number of worker nodes per zone is 2.
+For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
+   * Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
+   * If you provision a bare metal or dedicated VM worker pool, specify `--hardware dedicated`.

    ```
    ibmcloud oc worker-pool create classic --name <pool_name> --cluster <cluster_name_or_ID> --flavor <flavor> --size-per-zone <number_of_workers_per_zone_min_2> [--label key=value]
    ```